deepomicslab/TCRanno/README.md

     the epitope-to-antigen-to-organism map for all the epitopes in the reference database.
 The default AO_map contains mapping information for all epitopes (total: 1290) in the 'DB_FULL' database.

 --header:
-    whether the input file has a header, defualt=False.
+    whether the input file has a header, default=False.

 --cdr3_aa_col:
     the column name (a string) or the column index (a number starting from 0, i.e., 0 for the first column) for the cdr3_aa column.
 If cdr3_aa_col is not given, the programme automatically take it as a single-column file without header.

 --frequency:
-    whether the input file has a frequency column, defualt=False.
+    whether the input file has a frequency column, default=False.

 --frequency_col:
     the column name (a string) or the column index (a number starting from 0, i.e., 0 for the first column) for the freuquency column.

 --count:
-    whether the input file has a count column, defualt=False.
+    whether the input file has a count column, default=False.
 If frequency column is given, the count column will be ignored.

 --count_col:
     the column name (a string) or the column index (a number starting from 0, i.e., 0 for the first column) for the count column.

 --sep:
-    the delimitor of the input file, defualt='\s+'.
+    the delimitor of the input file, default='\s+'.

 --k:
     the number of closest TCRs within the reference database to be output for each query if not completely matching.
-Defualt=10.
+Default=10.
 Note that the quantitative annotations (tcr2ept/tcr2ag/tcr2org) only take into account the best choice (k=1) for each input TCR sequence, so k=1 will be enough for the subsequent steps.
 Choose k=1 if you don't need multiple matched TCR sequences for each input, which can save space and time.

 --thread:
     the number of threads (cpus) to be used, default=1.
 Specify thread=-1 for all cpus.

+--perform_stat:
+    whether or not to compute number of total sequences (after filter), number of complete matches, productive fraction, low/medium/high-frequency clonotype fraction and effective fraction.
+The output stats are shown as header lines in the tcr2tcr output file.
+Default=True.

+--limit:
+    the filter which discard TCRs with clonotype frequency lower than the specified limit.
+Default=None.
 ```

 2. repertoire_analysis.tcr2ept, repertoire_analysis.tcr2ag, repertoire_analysis.tcr2org